Welcome to The National Regiment’s OFFICIAL website

 What are Civil War re-enactors?
 Click here for an article with a brief overview of our hobby.

 The NR has member units stretching from New England to the mid-Atlantic and into Ohio and West Virginia.
 We have put together a list of member units with their approximate geographical locations.
 If you are interested in learning more to possibly join our ranks, please visit our member unit page to find a unit near you or you can send a message to the National Regiment via our ‘contact us’ page.

 [For more photos and videos, visit our photos/videos page]

 At one of The National Regiment’s living history events in Gettysburg, we participated in “The Colonel’s Challenge”.
 The purpose was to try to load and get 3 aimed shots off in 1-minute, like the men fighting in the Civil War were trained to do.
 As a group of civil war re-enactors, we obviously don’t participate in this hobby 365 days per year, so it takes some training and practice to get efficient in loading our weapons and firing them.
 Video courtesy of Legomaker961.
 For a list of prior winners of “The Colonel’s Challenge”, visit the “About The NR” page and scroll to the bottom.

-One of the things that differentiates the National Regiment from other units is that we do Dress Parade at our larger events.
-These include annually at the Gettysburg Remembrance Parade.
+One of the things that differentiates the National Regiment from other units is that we do dress parade at our larger events.
+Dress parade was a formal ceremony in which the regiment was formed by company and reviewed by the Colonel, reports of rolls calls were provided, and any important orders were read aloud to the men.
+The NR does dress parade annually at the Gettysburg Remembrance Parade.
 During the Remembrance Day Dress Parade, we honor members who have died since the prior parade and we also award our Solider of the Year and La Médaille “Esprit de Corps” awards.

 © 2022 The National Regiment – all rights reserved.